 Taking action builds momentum.
 Before you know it, your regular savings toward retirement will compound and grow.
 Your eight-hour trek will seem like six hours.
 Conditions will improve and the wind will be at your back—and all that was made possible by taking those initial steps.

-Anika Hedstrom’s previous blogs include Simple but Not Easy, Betting on Me and Along Came Sheila.
+Anika Hedstrom’s previous articles include Simple but Not Easy, Betting on Me and Along Came Sheila.
 Anika is a financial planner with Vista Capital Partners in Portland, Oregon.
 The views expressed here are her own and not those of her employer.
 Follow Anika on Twitter @AnikaHedstrom.